Skip to Content

 As a good cat owner, you should visit the vet regularly, and this would be a great time to make sure that your British Shorthair is healthy and excessive shedding is not caused by any health issues.
 You can also look for any dry or bald patches in the fur, these are usually caused by parasites, allergies, dermatitis, or stress-related over-grooming.
 If that’s the case, you should take your cat to the vet immediately and start the treatment; otherwise, you are seriously risking the health of your cat – skin diseases will worsen quickly, so every day counts.

-Follow the right Diet
+Follow the right diet

 The coat of your furry friend is an accurate reflection of his diet.
 So what he eats (or doesn’t) will definitely impact the shedding process.
 Make sure that you feed him only a quality food that is rich in both: Omega 3 and Omega 6.
-Lack of these fatty acids can cause hair loss, dry coat or even skin infections.
+Lack of these fatty acids can cause hair loss, dry coat, or even skin infections.
 Luckily once you start a healthy diet, the problems should go away quite quickly.
-If you still notice excessive shedding even after improving the nutrition, I would suggest visiting your vet.
+If you still notice excessive shedding even after improving nutrition, I would suggest visiting your vet.

 Unfortunately, the quality of the cat food will be usually reflected in the price so you can expect better food to be more expensive.
 You can try to home cook, but from experience, I can say that this is actually more difficult than it sounds (at least for me)… You would have to follow very strict recipes to make sure that you will provide your cat with all the necessary nutrition, I would suggest this option only for those who can cook, and have time to do so.
-Me… I will stick with ready to eat quality food that can be delivered directly to my door:)
+Me… I will stick with ready-to-eat quality food that can be delivered directly to my door:)

 Also, pay attention to the ratio of dry /wet food as the quality of the fur will be closely related to hydration (wet food contains about 9 times more water than dry food).